Foundations

 Core concepts, principles, and frameworks that underpin Open Security Architecture.
 These foundational elements provide the context for understanding and applying OSA patterns.

-A guide to getting the most value from OSA patterns, controls, and resources.
+A practical guide to using OSA patterns, controls, compliance mappings, and assessments.

 Definitions